liuyu8721/COVID-19/README.md

 Mutations represented by FTMs are referred to as nodes and pairwise synchronous relationships are quantified using Pearson correlation.
 WeightedNetworkAnalysis.R shows how to create a weighted network model for FTMs.

 ## Module identification
 The topological overlap measure based clustering is utilized to identify modules which may help us to detect and define variants.
+WeightedNetworkAnalysis.R also shows how to use a dynamic cut-tree algorithm (Langfelder, et al. 2008) to determine the modules.

 ## Core mutations for variant determination
 Mutations with connection strengths to any other intra-modular nodes larger than a cutoff are chosen as core mutations to determine a variant.
 WeightedNetworkAnalysis.R also shows how to detect core mutations for variant definition.